 Install Conky In Ubuntu

-The above command will also work with any of the official Ubuntu 18.04 flavors (Ubuntu, Ubuntu MATE, Ubuntu GNOME, Kubuntu, Xubuntu, Lubuntu, etc).
+The above command will also work with any official Ubuntu 18.04 flavors (Ubuntu, Ubuntu MATE, Ubuntu GNOME, Kubuntu, Xubuntu, Lubuntu, etc).
 Moreover, it should also work for other Debian-based distributions such as Linux Mint, Bodhi, etc.

 Don’t miss: 5 Best Linux Desktop Environments